PaddiM8/luno-lei/content/grammar/index.md

 ### Plural

-Plural is added to a conjugation in order to express a plurality in the person.
-This would turn "I" into "we", or 3rd person singular into "they".
+Plural is added to a conjugation to express a plurality in the person.
+This would turn `I` into `we`, or 3rd person singular into `they`.

 <span class="particle">su</span>